Standard conjectures for abelian fourfolds: Lefschetz classes

 \section{Lefschetz classes}

 The standard conjecture of Hodge type is known for divisors (Theorem \ref{segre}).
 In this section we explain how this implies the standard conjecture of Hodge type for algebraic classes on abelian varieties that are linear combinations of intersections of divisors.
-This has been already pointed out by Milne \cite[Remark 3.7]{pola}.
+This has been already pointed out by Milne \cite[Remark 3.7]{pola} using a different argument.

 Throughout the section $A$ is a polarized abelian variety of dimension $g$.
 We will work with the motive $\mathfrak{h}^{n}(A)$ from Theorem \ref{classic} and the pairing $\langle \cdot, \cdot \rangle_{n,\mot} $ from Definition \ref{defpairingmot}. \begin{definition} Let $\Q[\mathcal{Z}^{1}_{\num}(A)_{\Q}]$ be the subalgebra of $\mathcal{Z}^{*}_{\num}(A)_{\Q}$ generated by $\mathcal{Z}^{1}_{\num}(A)_{\Q}$.
 An element of $\Q[\mathcal{Z}^{1}_{\num}(A)_{\Q}]$ is called a Lefschetz class.
 The subspace of Lefschetz classes in $\mathcal{Z}^{n}_{\num}(A)_{\Q}$ is denoted by $\mathcal{L}^{n}(A)$. \end{definition} \begin{remark} Given two positive integers $a,b$ such that $a\cdot b \leq g$ we have the canonical inclusions